 To the princess’ surprise, the dragon is just the opposite of what it should be.
 She is calm, gentle and even plays the piano!
 The dragon and the princess soon realize that they are both different from what they should be and exchange places.
 The princess becomes the dragon and the dragon, the princess that everyone loved!

-The Princess and The Pea is a classic fairy tale by Hans Christian Anderson.
-The story has interesting characters that will intrigue your children and make them want to hear the story until the end.
+The Princess and The Pea is a best-selling classic fairy tale by Hans Christian Anderson.
+The time-tested nighttime story has interesting characters that will intrigue your children and make them want to hear the story until the end.

 A young prince wants to marry a princess, but he wants one that is a “real” princess.
 So he travels to far away kingdoms but does not find the real princess of his dreams.
 He comes back to his kingdom, disheartened.
 A few days later, on a dark stormy night, a princess knocks the doors of the palace.
 She is in a disheveled state, with her dress, boots and hair all drenched and dirty.

 To test if she is a real princess that her son wants, the queen puts a pea on the bed and lays 20 soft mattresses and 20 feather pillows on top of it.
 The princess sleeps on it that night but the next morning, she complains of having slept on something hard and uncomfortable.
 The queen determines that she is indeed a real princess, for who else can be so delicate!